pablodecm/phd_thesis/src/105_chapter_5.md

 event reconstruction, producing a representation of the detector readout that attempts to recover the latent particle features at parton level, as discussed in [Section @sec:event_reco_stat].
-The fist step of the offline event selection is to consider for each event the set of reconstructed particle-flow jets with $p_T > 30\ \textrm{GeV}$ and $\lvert \eta \rvert < 2.4$.
+The first step of the offline event selection is to consider for each event the set of reconstructed particle-flow jets with $p_T > 30\ \textrm{GeV}$ and $\lvert \eta \rvert < 2.4$.
 An event is only selected if four or more jet passing those requirement are found.